Financials lift Britain's FTSE as markets brace for election

 By Helen Reid

-LONDON, June 7 Britain's major share index rose as banks enjoyed a lift from RBS and mid-caps outperformed on Wednesday, a day before Britons were set to begin voting in parliamentary elections.
+LONDON, June 7 (Reuters) - Britain's major share index rose as banks enjoyed a lift from RBS and mid-caps outperformed on Wednesday, a day before Britons were set to begin voting in parliamentary elections.

 The FTSE 100 was up 0.2 percent on the final day of a campaign which has seen polls suggesting support for Prime Minister Theresa May's party was slipping, raising the possibility of a smaller majority or a hung parliament.